 Functions Notes In the C language functions are an implementation of the concept of subroutines.
 They allow the programmer to group and give a name to the statements that together perform a specific task.
 Functions provide a way for creating new statements, that are more suitable for solving a given problem.
 Those statements are build on statements that already exist in a programming language.
-In other words, the functions make it possible to use the abstraction.
-They also let the programmers reuse the code.
+In other words, functions make it possible to use the abstraction.
+They also let programmers reuse the code.
 Finally, a function may return a value, which makes it similar to the mathematical concept of the same name.
-5/56 Functions Function Definition Notes The overall structure of a function definition is as follows: returned_value_data_type function's_name(parameters_list) { } The first line is called a prototype or a function's header.
+5 / 56 Functions Notes Function Definition The overall structure of a function definition is as follows: returned_value_data_type function's_name(parameters_list) The first line is called a prototype or a function's header.
 It begins with the declaration of the data type of the returned value, followed by a function's identifier (a name).
 After the name a list of parameters is declared in the parentheses.
 The parameters are special variables that allow the function to exchange data with other parts of the program.
 The parameters list is followed by a block that is called a function's body or a text.
-6/56 Functions Returned Value Notes A function may return a value.
-For this purpose the return keyword has to be used inside function's body.
+Functions Notes Returned Value A function may return a value.
+For this purpose the return keyword has to be used inside the function's body.
 The keyword must be followed by an expression which value is returned.
 The expression may be optionally enclosed in parentheses.
-It can be complex or a very simple, like a single variable, constant or even a literal.
-The value of the expression has to be compatible with the data type of returned value, declared in the function's header.
+It can be complex or very simple, like a single variable, a constant or even a literal.
+The value of the expression has to be compatible with the data type of the returned value, declared in the function's header.
 The return keyword is also an exit point for the function.
-7 / 56 Functions Function's Call To perform its task, the function has to be called (invoked) from within Notes a definition of another function, like for example the main() function .
+Functions Notes Function's Call

+To perform its task, the function has to be called (invoked) from within a definition of another function, like for example the main() function1.
 The invocation of a function is made by placing its name followed by the parentheses in the code.
 If the function doesn't have any parameters then the parentheses should be empty.
 Otherwise they ought to contain arguments that are substituted for the parameters.
-There should be as many arguments as parameters and the types of arguments $% \left( 1\right) =\left( 1\right) \left( 1\right$ should be compatible with the types of corresponding parameters.
+There should be as many arguments as parameters and the types of arguments should be compatible with the types of corresponding parameters.
 After the function exits (finishes its job) the flow of control returns to the statement that follows the function's call in the source code.
 If the function returns a value, then the value may be assigned to a variable of a compatible type.
 Such a function may also be called inside an expression.

-$$^{-1}$$ Please notice, that I put the parentheses after the function's name to distinguish it in the text from the name of a variable or any other element of the code.
+1Please notice, that I put the parentheses after the function's name to distinguish it in the text from the name of a variable or any other element of the code.